CherryKatatonic/keirsey-sorter-react-client/README.md

 Just from those 10 randomly-answered questions, each having 2 possible answers, the user would have over 1,000 different possible results that they could choose from, making it very difficult to know for sure what their primary temperament type is, not to mention how time consuming it would be to find and evaluate all of those possible outcomes.

+---

-## The Solution:
+## Solution

 The goal of this application is to address the fine lines between temperament types, as well as the "mixed" types referred to in Keirsey's book.

-The enhanced Keirsey Sorter will offer the original temperament sorter designed by David Keirsey in its original format as presented in his book *Please Understand Me*, as well as one or more additional formats.
+The application will offer the original assessment designed by David Keirsey in its original format, as well as one or more additional formats.
 The additional format(s) will allow the user to answer each question on the assessment in a *less binary* way, and present the final temperament result as *percentages* of each type rather than simply the nearest match.

 This way, the subject will not be forced to choose between 2 answers that they closely or equally align with, resulting in a more *accurate* assessment, and they will also see how closely they align with *all* temperament types, resulting in a more *comprehensive* understanding.